mscrm-addons.com logomscrm-addons.com logo

 • Documentation

-How to set partial document editing restriction in templates
+How to set partial document editing restrictions in templates

-This blog article outlines how to use the MS Word Restrict Editing–functionality.
-It supports restricted editing for the whole document, as well as editing specific paragraphs of the document only.
-Please note: The functionality works with merged documents as well.
+This blog article outlines how to use Microsoft Word’s Restrict Editing functionality.
+It supports restricted editing for the whole document, as well as limiting edits to specific paragraphs.
+This feature not only works with regular Word documents, but also DocumentsCorePack templates.

 Example